 Later that same year, she dabbled with purple dye, visible roots (another emerging hair trend) and long waves, thanks to the help of extensions.
 Along with the black clothing and berry lipstick, it marked a change in direction toward a darker, Gothic-inspired mood.
 But she wasn’t injecting her lips as of yet, since the top one still has its natural shape.

-But it wasn't long before Katy was back to her signature long, dark hair, styling it here in '60s-inspired, Priscilla Presley-esque waves.
+But it wasn’t long before a newly-single Katy (after her divorce from Russell Brand) was back to her signature dark hair.
+Here, it’s styled long and loose, in '60s-inspired, Priscilla Presley-esque waves.
 For her, these false lashes, taupe smoky eyes and nude lips are downright understated.
-Later in 2013, she would become a face of CoverGirl!
+Later in 2013, she would become a face of CoverGirl.

 Katy’s bob and bangs made a chic return in 2014, when she was 29 years old.
 Compare and contrast with 2009—everything is a lot more sophisticated now.
 Mauve-brown lips, bold winged liner and fluffy lashes complete the look.
 (It’s just her brow pencil that needs to be ashier!)